TobyBoyne/gf2-software/README.md

 exceeded, as breaking a string into multiple lines did not increase readability.
 This is especially true in `parse.py`, where the conditional logic is highly nested such that a strict line length limit would overly constrain the string formatting.

+### Documentation

+For classes, the class documentation lists the class and instance variables.
+Methods are then documented in the docstrings for the methods themselves.